HMS Sans Pareil (1794): British service

 Sans Pareil was commissioned into the Royal Navy, and was initially commanded from March 1795 by Captain Lord Hugh Seymour, who was promoted to Rear-Admiral on 1 June 1795, the first anniversary of the Glorious First.
 He was succeeded in the command by Captain W. Browell in August 1795, but she continued to serve as Seymour's flagship, with the Channel Fleet.
 She was then present as part of a fleet under Admiral Hood at another engagement with Villaret, the Battle of Groix on 22 June, where she engaged the French ships Formidable and Peuple, losing ten killed and two wounded.
 Formidable was subsequently taken, joining the Royal Navy as HMS Belleisle.
 Seymour left the ship after this, being appointed to the Board of Admiralty in autumn 1795.

 Sans Pareil continued to sail off the French coast, using her French build to her advantage by flying the French ensign and luring privateers to come within range.
 Seymour returned on a number of occasions, retaining her as his flagship for several cruises.
 By January 1799 Captain Atkins had taken command of Sans Pareil, but by August Captain Charles Penrose had replaced him.
 She then sailed to the West Indies, again as Seymour's flagship.

 At some point in 1800 or 1801, Sans Pareil captured Guachapin, which the British took into service under that name.
 The London Gazette reports that on 9 April 1800, Sans Pareil captured the Spanish trader Guakerpin, of 165 tons burthen (bm), ten guns and 38 men.
 She belonged to Saint Andero, and was sailing from there to Vera Cruz with a cargo of iron, porter, and linens.

 On 27 March, Sans Pareil captured two small French privateer schooners.
 One was Pensee, of four guns and 65 men.
 She was from Guadeloupe and had set out on cruise from Pointe-à-Pitre when she was captured.
 The second was Sapajon, of six guns and 48 men.
 Both were from Guadeloupe and had set out on cruise from Pointe-à-Pitre when they were captured.

+On 11 May 1801 she, in company with HMS Carnatic and HMS Cumberland, made contact with USS Ganges in the West Indies, Lat 22.01 N.

 Seymour contracted a fever and died on 11 September 1801.
 Penrose too became ill and had to return to Britain.
 Sans Pareil then came under the command of Captain William Essington, and served as the flagship of Admiral Richard Montague.
 She returned to Plymouth on 4 September 1802.